-Another issue to consider when investing in U.S. securities is the Canada Revenue Agency's requirement to annually report foreign investment assets where their aggregate cost exceeds CDN\$100,000 at any time during the year.
+Another issue to consider when investing in U.S. securities is the Canadian requirement to annually report foreign investment assets where their aggregate cost exceeds CDN\$100,000 at any time during the year.

-Foreign investments include:

-- Shares, bonds or other securities issued by foreign corporations (public or private) - · Funds in foreign bank accounts - Debt of foreign governments (such as U.S. Treasury Bills)

-- Certain mutual funds offered by foreign companies in Canada - Shares, bonds or other securities issued by Canadian corporations but held outside Canada - Interests held in foreign rental properties - Foreign trusts and partnerships, including limited partnerships
+Foreign investments include shares, bonds or other securities issued by foreign corporations (public or private), funds in foreign bank accounts, debt of foreign governments (such as U.S. Treasury Bills), certain mutual funds offered by foreign companies in Canada, shares, bonds or other securities issued by Canadian corporations but held outside Canada, interests held in foreign rental properties and foreign trusts and partnerships, including limited partnerships.

+The information is reported on Form T1135 and is due with the individual's personal tax return.
 The filing requirements do not include investments within an RRSP or RRIF.
-Failure to file the form when due, or failure to disclose the relevant information, will result in penalties.
+Failure to file the forms when due, or failure to disclose the relevant information, will result in penalties.